pr83/dev-server/README.md

 You can also define an arbitrary `description`.

-Then the Git URL
+Then specify the Git URL
 (`gitUrl`), branch (`gitBranch`) and the ID of the credentials entry defined earlier (`gitCredentialsId`).

 The last two parameters define how to build and deploy the project.
-Parameter `gitPollCron` specifies is a cron expression defining when Jenkins should poll Git to see if there were any changes and if that's the case, to update the project from Git and trigger a build.
+Parameter `gitPollCron` is a cron expression defining when Jenkins should poll Git to see if there were any changes and if that's the case, to update the project from Git and trigger a build.
 Parameter `buildScript` is a piece of shell code whose purpose is to build and deploy the project.